simonmau/enum_ext/README.md

     PM> Install-Package Enum.Ext

-If you are planning to use the `Enum.Ext` with Entity Framework Core, you should also install `Enum.Ext.EFCore`
+If you are planning to use `Enum.Ext` with Entity Framework Core, you should also install `Enum.Ext.EFCore`

 https://www.nuget.org/packages/Enum.Ext.EFCore/